hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 }
 ```

+### `app.linux.conf-dir`

-**`conf-dir`** Defaults to `conf`.
+Defaults to `conf`.
 Files in this subdirectory of the install directory will be marked as "conf files" in Debian packaging, meaning they'll be symlinked from `/etc/$long-fsname-dir` and  on upgrades if the user has edited these files the package manager will offer to do a merge.
 This is convenient because it means you can change the config file over time and upgrades will treat the files as if they are in a simple form of version control.
 When the user hasn't edited the part of the file that's changing, the difference will be smoothly applied.
 Note that if packaging a JVM or Electron app you will need to override this key because the input files are relocated to a subdirectory of the overall install.
 For JVM apps use `app.linux.conf-dir = lib/app/conf` and place your config files in the `conf` sub-directory (e.g. `app.inputs += something.txt -> conf/something.txt`).
 For Electron apps use `app.linux.conf-dir = resources/app/conf`.
 You can of course name the relevant subdirectory whatever you want.

 !!! note "Config directories"
     The config directory is implemented by symlinking `/etc/${app.long-fsname-dir} to the conf directory in your app files.
 If this directory already exists when a package is installed it will be left alone.
 Therefore, if your users may have already created files in this directory, the conf-dir mechanism won't be useful as the files expected to be there won't be added.
 The way this feature works may change in future.